 Whats Your PCT Price?

 I’m not going to put a price on my PCT hike.
-Rather I’m setting a goal to do the PCT the Cheapest for the class of 2018..
+However, I’m aiming to spend as little as possible while hiking the PCT.
 When I type into google “What is the average cost of hiking the PCT?”
 Google gives me a range between 4,000-8,000$.
 I run some quick math through my head and realize I can live in modern society for five months spending the same amount as some spend on thru-hiking the PCT..
 Dang

 So I’m setting a personal goal to spend as little as possible while on my hike.